 Credit utilization calculator

-Use this calculator to determine your credit utilization ratio.
-Simply fill in the current balance and credit limit on each of your credit cards.
+Use our credit utilization calculator to determine your credit utilization ratio.
+Fill in the current balance and credit limit on each of your credit cards.
+If you need to add more cards, just change the "Number of Credit Cards" field at the top.

 What is credit utilization?

-One of five key metrics that credit bureaus use to assign you a credit rating, your credit utilization ratio tells you the portion of revolving credit you've used up compared to the total amount of credit you have available.
+Credit utilization is one of five key metrics that credit bureaus use to assign you a credit rating.
+It tells you the portion of revolving credit you've used compared to the total amount of credit you have available.

 Revolving credit accounts only for credit cards and personal lines of equity that are replenished as soon as the balance is paid off.
-This type of credit is distinct from installment credit, such as mortgage and auto loans that you make fixed payments on over time.
+This type of credit is distinct from installment credit, such as mortgage and auto loans that you make fixed payments on over time and then the line of credit closes.
+The lower your ratio is, the better.
+Lenders often see under 30% as “good” and under 10% as “excellent.”

 How to calculate your credit utilization